-Today i just wanted to explore the idea that using a pen and tablet would help speed up your photo restoration work.
+Today I just wanted to explore the idea that using a pen and tablet would help speed up your photo restoration work.

 By taking advantage of the sensitivity of the pen you may be able to speed up your workflow and retouch damage out faster, especially over large areas and when photo restoration is a tricky one.
-With a mouse this could take lots longer not to mention wrist ache!
+With a mouse, this could take lots longer not to mention wrist ache!

 If you have not tried a Wacom pen yet, do so.
 I will be very surprised if you are not a convert right away.
-If you stick with it your will do more work and faster than ever before, without wrist.
+If you stick with it you will do more work and faster than ever before, without wrist.
 Another advantage is no sweaty mouse in the summer when the thermometer is in the read.
 Holding a pen is far cooler.
 They even come with their very own stand so it is always ready for use!
 Who could ask for more?

 If you wanted to try your hand at using a pen a tablet this link might be useful Wacom Intuos Pro Medium Pen Tablet